Skip to content

 Rodeo Livestock Contractor

-Born in 1900 in California, rodeo producer, rancher, and bucking stock supplier Bob Barmby spent most of his life in a rodeo arena.
-At first he contested as a roper, but in 1922 he began contracting.
-In 1932 he pioneered a breeding program for Brahma bulls and other bucking stock on his California ranch.
+Born in 1901 in California, rodeo producer, rancher, and bucking stock supplier Bob Barmby spent most of his life in a rodeo arena.
+At first, he contested as a roper, but in 1922, he began contracting.
+In 1932, he pioneered a breeding program for Brahma bulls and other bucking stock on his California ranch.

-For nearly 35 years Bob Barmby also produced rodeos in California, Oregon, Nevada, and Arizona.
+For nearly 35 years, Bob Barmby also produced rodeos in California, Oregon, Nevada, and Arizona.
 Said an admirer, “Bob’s life was completely devoted to rodeo, either production, watching a rodeo, or talking about rodeo.
 Bob was a friend of rodeo and the rodeo cowboy.”
-After retiring, he continued raising and breeding bulls until his death in 1990.
+After retiring, he continued to raise and breed bulls until his death in 1990.

 Bio